aruyu/installROSXavier/README.md

 For L4T 35.4.1 (JetPack 5.1.2)

-The script is based on the Ubuntu ARM install of ROS Melodic: http://wiki.ros.org/noetic/Installation/Ubuntu
+The script is based on the Ubuntu ARM install of ROS Noetic: http://wiki.ros.org/noetic/Installation/Ubuntu

 Maintainer of ARM builds for ROS is http://answers.ros.org/users/1034/ahendrix/